AbhijitMore/yolov1/README.md

 # YoloV1 Object Detection Implementation

 This repository implements a YoloV1 model for object detection using PyTorch.
 The project utilizes custom utilities, datasets, and configurations for training, evaluation, and prediction.
-The key focus is on detecting fruits in images.

 ## Directory Structure